spachava753/kpkg/README.md

 - `popeye`         👀 A Kubernetes cluster resource sanitizer
 - `stern`          ⎈ Multi pod and container log tailing for Kubernetes
 - `terraform`      Write infrastructure as code using declarative configuration files
+- `terrascan`      Detect compliance and security violations across Infrastructure as Code to mitigate risk before provisioning cloud native infrastructure
+- `trivy`          A Simple and Comprehensive Vulnerability Scanner for Container Images, Git Repositories and Filesystems.
+Suitable for CI
 - `vagrant`        Vagrant is a tool for building and distributing development environments
+- `virtctl`        Kubernetes Virtualization API and runtime in order to define and manage virtual machines
 - `yq`             yq is a portable command-line YAML processor